 See, if that first layer of paint is not adhered well to the model (no primer was used), then the impact of a model falling will cause that first layer of paint to loosen up and chip.
 However, if you used a primer then the paint is stuck on there well and it’s way less likely to chip off.

 Do yourself a favor, prime your models.
+Not priming models is one of the most common mistakes new painters make.

 What Primer to Buy?